What do you do?

 I've been natural for 13 years.

 Why did you decide to go natural?
-I went natural because relaxers were damaging my hair and because I was spending too much money.
-Mainly, I was tired of trying to conform to a beauty standard that had nothing to do with my heritage.
+I went natural because relaxers were damaging my hair and because I was

 What was the initial feedback/ attitudes towards your hair change?
 Feedback was mixed.
 I got a lot of positive feedback from people (both men and women) from races other than my own.
 Blacks (both men and women), for the most part did not understand my choice and some went as far as insulting it.

 Have these opinions changed over time?
+What are current opinions?

-The opinions have changed greatly over time!
-I've noticed that natural hair is now trendy amongst Black women, so both men and women of African descent are embracing it.
-Their attitudes are far more positive.
+greatly over time!
+I've noticed that natural hair is now trendy amongst Black

 Would you perm your hair again?
 No, I would never perm again.
 Going natural was one of the best decisions I've ever made.